-Dear friends, welcome to Trash-to-Treasure Tuesday!!
+Hello dear friends!
 It’s trash-to-treasure day around here every day pretty much, but my favorite is when I get to do it with some of my favorite fellow treasure makers!
-Be sure to look for their projects at the bottom!
+Be sure to look for four more makeovers from my friends at the bottom!

 I don’t often shop at the antique mall where my booth is because although there are some amazing finds in there, they are usually way above my cheap-skate price-range.

-However, one day earlier this year, I was leaving when I stopped in at a new booth near the entrance that had this set of chairs for sale:
+However, one day earlier this year, I was on my way out when I passed a new booth near the entrance that had this set of chairs for sale:

 When I looked at the tag, I had to do a double-take.
 They were marked $60 for the pair.
 That is really cheap for our mall, and I scooped them up right away!